 The topic for debate will be the national policy topic developed by the Discussion and Debate Committee of the National Federation of State High School Associations.
-By a poll of the coaches of the nation, the following resolution has been selected as the national policy debate topic for 2020-2021:
+By a poll of the coaches of the nation, the following resolution has been selected as the national policy debate topic for 2021-2022:

-Problem area: Criminal Justice Reform
+Problem area: Water Resources

-Resolved: The United States federal government should enact substantial criminal justice reform in the United States in one or more of the following: forensic science, policing, sentencing.
+Resolved: The United States federal government should substantially increase its protection of water resources in the United States.